renato-macedo/100DaysOfCode/README.md

 ## Day 18/19
 Tried Redux for the first time, it wasn't as hard as I thought it would be, having a good understanding of javascript probably helped

+## Day 20
+Thanks to college I got a free account on FrontendMasters, started digging a little deeper into Node, first time working with streams